mikkokotila/33/README.md

 Before anything else, please note that this is a "kit" for learning about numbers, complexity and computer-aided research.
 I do think the problem can be solved by applying a relatively simplistic method.
 None of this intented for serious mathematical computing, but learning.

-You can find two scripts that both do a similar thing:
+You can find three scripts that both do a similar thing:

 1) 33.sh (bash)